Taiki-id31/cse15l-lab-reports/lab1.md

 ![image](lab-report1-images/vscode-command-image.png)

 **#Note**
-To logout the termianl, you can use two different ways below.
+To logout the termianl, you can use two ways below.

 ```
 Ctrl-D